Lentil Patties

 Red lentils, lemon, tahini, onion, Italian seasoning, garlic, oil, and coriander on a table.

-• Chickpea flour: Also called garbanzo flour, this gluten-free flour helps bind the patties together.
-It also gives them a little crispiness on the outside while remaining soft on the inside.
-If you can’t find it at your local grocery store, substitute it with quinoa or almond flour.
+Also called garbanzo flour, this gluten-free flour helps bind the patties together.
+It gives them a little crispiness on the outside while remaining soft on the inside.
+Check for chickpea flour at any grocery store or bulk food store.

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.